Handling Guidelines for the W. Bruce Fye History of Medicine Library Collections

 For security purposes, please check in your coat, briefcase, or book bag upon entering the W. Bruce Fye History of Medicine Library.

-Do not bring any food or beverages into the area, or eat or drink while using our materials.
+Food and beverages are not allowed in this area.
 Break rooms and vending machines are available on Plummer 14, 3 and 11.

 Handle all materials—and especially those that are large, uniquely bound (e.g., vellum bound), fragile, or in need of repair—with extreme care.